Director of Student Support Services firstname.lastname@example.org

-Ms. Cooper is originally from Detroit Michigan.
-She is a first-generation college student and a proud graduate of Oakland University where she obtained a Bachelors of Science in human resource development.
-During her time at Oakland University, she became involved in many student organizations, including the Association of Black Students, the Oakland University Academic Committee, the Human Resource Development Society and the Oakland University Gospel Choir.
-As a result, she gained a love for working with a diverse population of students and being involved on campus.
-Ms. Cooper’s experiences in undergrad are what led her to pursue a Masters in College Student Personnel Services and Administration at the University of Central Arkansas.
-It was at the University of Central of Arkansas where she developed one-on-one relationships with students and acquired an even deeper passion for student success, student development, and student leadership.
-She is very excited and looks forward to making a positive impact on Radford University's campus and working with other passionate faculty and staff members that are just as excited about student success as she is.
+Faith Cooper is a first-generation college student, and is originally from Detroit, Michigan.
+Faith earned her Bachelors of Science in Human Resource Development from Oakland University in Rochester, Michigan; and her Masters of Education in College Student Personnel Services and Administration from the University of Central Arkansas in Conway, Arkansas.
+It was at the University of Central Arkansas where she developed one-on-one relationships with students; and acquired an even deeper passion for student success, student development, and student leadership.
+She is excited to make a positive impact on Radford University's campus and working with other passionate faculty and staff members that are just as excited about student success as she is.

 A Virginia native, Michelle joins Radford University after working in the northeast for several years.
 While in the northeast, Michelle worked at the College of New Jersey (TCNJ) as a Residence Director for upperclass students.
 Prior to TCNJ, Michelle worked at Babson College while earning her Masters at Northeastern University in Boston.
 In her time at Babson, Michelle oversaw the day to day functions of the SPARK Peer Tutoring program and led several students to Rwanda, Africa through the Babson Rwandan Summer School Initiative.
 Additionally, Michelle earned her bachelor’s degree from Christopher Newport University and is thrilled to be back in the state of Virginia.
 She is excited to be a part of RU’s evolving campus with the opportunity to positively impact each student’s experience while they are here.